 Biography

-Gillian Eriksson, Ph.D. is the Coordinator of the Gifted Education Certificate and M.Ed.
-Gifted Track Program, the Lead Instructor in Gifted Education and Multicultural Education, and also teaches Curriculum, Global and Comparative Education.
-She earned her doctoral degree in Curriculum, Research and Evaluation, and Special Education: Gifted at the University of Connecticut.
-She has an international reputation as a specialist in underserved gifted and talented students; has served as the USA elected delegate to the World Council for Gifted and Talented Children for 3 terms (2007-2013), and has presented at 14 World Gifted conferences and at NAGC annual conventions.
-She is the UCF PI for Project ELEVATE (Jacob K. Javits Grant, 2015-2020) and previously served as the Project Coordinator of Project Step-Up, a Javits Grant at Lamar University, Texas (1993-1994).
-She was the Co-Pi on the Working on Gifted Issues (WOGI) Grant at UCF for the Florida Department of Education (2002-2003) and rewrote the Teaching Special Populations of Gifted Training Manual used by school districts in 2007.
-She coordinates the UCF Semester Teacher Education Abroad Program (High Ability Studies) and has conducted study and internship abroad programs to The Netherlands, England, and South Africa.
-She was the Director of the Schmerenbeck Educational Center for Gifted at the University of the Witwatersrand, South Africa, for 11 years.
-She served on the UCF Morgridge International Reading Center Council; has received awards for the Scholarship of Teaching and Learning; UCF Women of Excellence for Global Achievement (2016); Teaching Excellence (TIP Teaching Incentive Program); Internationalization; Minority Mentorship and a Fulbright scholarship.
-She received the 2015 Board of Educational Affairs Golden Psi Award of Excellence (APA) for developing the Gifted Curriculum at a charter school for gifted.
-Her textbook addresses underserved gifted (Wallace, B; Eriksson, G.I.
-(2006) Diversity in Gifted Education: International Perspectives on Global Issues.
-Oxon, UK: Taylor & Francis) and she is widely published and a consultant editor of Gifted Education International (Sage).
+Gillian Eriksson, Ph.D. is the Coordinator of the Gifted Education Program: the Gifted Education Certificate Program; M.Ed. in Elementary and M.Sc. in Early Childhood Gifted Specializations; and Ed.D. in Curriculum & Instruction Gifted Specialization.
+She is the Lead Instructor in Gifted Education, and also teaches Curriculum, Educational Psychology and Global and Comparative Education.
+Dr. Eriksson has a Ph.D. in Educational Psychology with a focus on Curriculum, Research and Evaluation, and Special Education: Gifted (University of Connecticut).
+She has an international reputation as a specialist in unrecognized high-ability learners, gifted and talented students; has served as the USA elected delegate to the World Council for Gifted and Talented Children for 3 terms (2007-2013), and has presented at 16 World Gifted conferences and 14 times at the National Association for Gifted Children annual conventions.
+As the P.I. for Project GLIMPSE (USDOE Jacob K. Javits Grant, 2022-2027), she manage a UCF team in collaboration with the School District of Osceola County working in 14 Title I schools that also includes graduate coursework for 15 teacher leaders and 4 doctoral students from SDOC.
+She was the UCF PI for Project ELEVATE (USDOE Jacob K. Javits Grant, 2015-2020) and previously served as the Project Coordinator of Project Step-Up, at Lamar University, Texas (USDOE Jacob K. Javits Grant, 1993-1994).
+She was the Co-Pi on the Working on Gifted Issues (WOGI) Grant at UCF for the Florida Department of Education (2002-2003) and worked on editorial revisions to the Gifted Training Manuals used by school districts in 2007.
+She coordinated the UCF Semester Teacher Education Abroad Program and has conducted study and internship abroad programs to The Netherlands, England, New Zealand and South Africa.
+She served on the Morgridge International Reading Center Council; the NAGC Visioning Committee and the NAGC Convention

 Areas of Expertise

-• Advanced and Gifted Education
+• Advanced, High-Ability and Gifted Education

-• Curriculum and Instruction: Multicultural and Equity Issues
+• Curriculum and Instruction

 • Comparative and International Education